 Healthwise, my plate is full.
 That said, I accept my life as it is.
 I am a realist.
-I don’t try to delude myself into thinking I am a young buck running through the forest in chase of a doe.
+I don’t try to delude myself into thinking I am a young buck running through the forest in pursuit of a doe.
 I am a loving, kind, passionate man who, due to genetics, luck, environmental exposure, and personal lifestyle choices, has a body that is dying at a faster rate than others my age.
-I am a high mileage automobile that from a distance looks good, but close inspection reveals a lot of wear and tear.
+I am a high mileage automobile that from a distance looks good, but closer inspection reveals a lot of wear and tear.

 - Falling and wrenching the shoulder that has the labrum tear

 - Getting out of the house so I can take photographs, only to find out I left the SD card in the card reader

 - Emails and texts to friends who never respond